BrightspaceUI/core/components/switch/README.md

 ## Accessbility

-- When `text-position` is set to `hidden`, the switch will still make use of the `text` property as it is used to set the [`aria-label`](https://www.w3.org/WAI/WCAG21/Techniques/aria/ARIA6) of the component, so that screen readers can still pick up what the text of the component is.
+- When `text-position` is set to `hidden`, the required `text` will be used for the switch's hidden label so that it is accessible to non-sighted users.